jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-our suspicion that errors are more prevalent than media or traditional incident response\-driven bias would lead us to believe.Figure 3\.
-Select key enumerations in breaches2024 DBIR Summary of findings8Figure 4\.
-Phishing email report rate by click status
+our suspicion that errors are more prevalent than media or traditional incident response\-driven bias would lead us to believe.
+Figure 3\.
+Select key enumerations in breaches
+9
 Figure 4\.
-Phishing email report rate by click statusFigure 5\.
-Select action varieties in Financial motive over timeThe overall reporting rate of Phishing has been growing over the past few years.
-In security awareness exercise data contributed by our partners during
-2023, 20% of users reported phishing
-in simulation engagements, and 11% of the users who clicked the email also reported.
-This is welcome news because on the flip side, the median time to click on a malicious link after the email is opened is 21 seconds and then only another 28 seconds for the person caught in the phishing scheme to enter their data.
-This leads to an alarming
-finding: The median time for users to fall for phishing emails is less than
+Phishing email report rate by click status 2024 DBIR Summary of findings
-60 seconds.Financially motivated threat actors will
+Financially motivated threat actors will typically stick to the attack techniques that will give them the most return on investment.
-typically stick to the attack techniques that will give them the most return on investment.Over the past three years, the combination of Ransomware and other Extortion breaches accounted for almost two\-thirds (fluctuating
+Over the past three years, the combination of Ransomware and other Extortion breaches accounted for almost two\-thirds (fluctuating